 placed the conserva into hot sterilized jars.

-I wanted my conserva to be perfect and I was going to give a jar of it to Marianna.
+I wanted my conserva to be perfect and to give a jar of it to Marianna.
 It seemed a fair exchange – my labour of love, for many of hers.

 This photo of cardi (cardoons); it was taken in France in LaPlace St-Michel, Bordeaux in the square in front of the Eglise St-Michel”.